Bench-amblee/Stock_ML_Analysis/README.md

 - I wanted to make the study unique by comparing Reddit to the News to see if a noticable difference could be found in overall accuracy

 ### Key Design Decisions
-- Decision 1: [Creating a classification variable: prediction_direction to match the stock's direction.
+- Creating a classification variable: prediction_direction to match the stock's direction.
 This process involved evaluating the sentiment and then adding an additional classification variable.
-My initial concern was that this might have resulted in overfitting but it proved to be very useful while evaluating models]
+My initial concern was that this might have resulted in overfitting but it proved to be very useful while evaluating models
-- Decision 2: [Weighted Ensemble Model: While one model significantly outperformed the other in terms of accuracy, using both models with a weighted bias towards the more accurate one yielded better overall results]
+- Weighted Ensemble Model: While one model significantly outperformed the other in terms of accuracy, using both models with a weighted bias towards the more accurate one yielded better overall results
-- Decision 3: [Random Forest Classifier: this model was selected because it outperformed other classification models and worked well with using mixed features from the numerical sentiment score and categorical prediction classifier]
+- Random Forest Classifier: this model was selected because it outperformed other classification models and worked well with using mixed features from the numerical sentiment score and categorical prediction classifier

 ## Challenges Faced